Baltic Shorts Residency

 Eligible applicants – Lithuanian, Latvian, and Estonian film directors and scriptwriters who have finished at least one short film project and are developing a new project (not TV series) that is fiction/animation up to 30 minutes and aimed at an international audience.

-The main sponsor of the project is Lithuanian Council for Culture, Nordic-Baltic Mobility Programme for Culture.
-Partners: Kintai Arts, PÖFF Shorts | Tallinn Black Nights Film Festival, Riga International Film Festival, Riga International Short Film Festival 2ANNAS and Latvian Animation Asociation.
+Partners: Kintai Arts, PÖFF Shorts | Tallinn Black Nights Film Festival, Riga International Film Festival, Riga International Short Film Festival 2ANNAS and Latvian Animation Association.

 Script consultant - Anna Ciennik